DMSC-Instrument-Data/dataset_viewer/documents/Design.md

 Programming Language: Python 3
 Coding Style: PEP8
 Design Pattern: Model View Presenter (Passive View)

+The [MSlice](https://github.com/mantidproject/mslice) tool served as a guideline when designing the Dataset Viewer and informed the choice of design pattern.

 ## Class Diagram
 ![Class Diagram](ClassDiagram.png)
 DimensionView: Contains the slider, buttons, and stepper for an individual dimension.